julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, April 05, 2025.
+Sunday, April 06, 2025.
 Quote of the day:

-> "Be brave.
-Take risks.
-Nothing can substitute experience." - Paulo Coelho
+> "A person without a sense of humor is like a wagon without springs.
+It's jolted by every pebble on the road." - Henry Ward Beecher